• Skip to primary navigation

 Recipe Tips and Tricks

-• To make the cookies a little more visually appealing, I slightly flattened the dough and placed a few semi sweet and white chocolate chips in the tops before baking.
+• Visual Appeal: To make your cookies look professionally baked, slightly flatten the dough balls and press a few extra semi-sweet and white chocolate chips onto the top of the dough before baking.

 Other Great Red Velvet Recipes